Samuel C. Pomeroy: 1860s

 On April 4, 1861, the Kansas legislature elected Pomeroy (along with James Lane) to be one of Kansas's first federal senators.
 In 1863, during the Civil War, Pomeroy escorted Frederick Douglass to the War Department building to meet War Secretary Edwin Stanton.
 Afterwards, Douglass attended a meeting with President Abraham Lincoln.

 In 1862, Pomeroy was a supporter of Linconia, a plan to resettle freed African Americans from the United States.

 In 1864, Pomeroy was the chair of a committee supporting Secretary of the Treasury Salmon P. Chase for the Republican nomination for President of the United States over the incumbent, Abraham Lincoln.
 Pomeroy also spoke in support of Chase's candidacy in the Senate.
 The Pomeroy committee issued a confidential circular to leading Republicans in February 1864 attacking Lincoln, which had the unintended effect of galvanizing support for Lincoln and seriously damaging Chase's prospects.

 1870s

 On December 18, 1871, at the urging of Ferdinand Vandeveer Hayden and after learning of the findings of the Hayden Geological Survey of 1871, Pomeroy introduced the Act of Dedication bill into the Senate that ultimately led to the creation of Yellowstone National Park.
+On October 11, 1873, Martin F. Conway fired three shots at Pomeroy on New York Avenue in Washington, D.C.
+One shot hitting his chest and deflecting off his breastbone.